 Optimizing images for the web helps with a few things:

 - Better UX and lower bounce rate.
-Adding images can help engage with your visitors and it makes your post’s more valuable.
+Adding images can help engage with your visitors and make your posts more valuable.
 Adding optimized images will mean faster loading and users spending more time on your site.

 - Increased Conversions.
-Faster loading times, better SEO can equal to more users on your site, and indirectly it can increase conversions.
+Faster loading times and better SEO can lead to more users on your site, indirectly increasing conversions.

-Having worked with thousands of photographers over the past 5 years, we have found that the number 1 reason for slow sites, especially for photographers, is unoptimized images on their sites, creating huge pages that don’t perform well.
+Having worked with thousands of photographers over the past 5 years, we have found that the number 1 reason for slow sites, especially photographers’ sites, are unoptimized images.
+These images create huge pages that don’t perform well.
 Thankfully this can easily be fixed by following the image optimization tips in this article.

 Optimizing Images for the Web with Lightroom

-As we mentioned earlier in this article, being proactive and actually optimizing images before you upload them to the web is the best solution to preventing slow loading and poor performing sites.
-In the following section we are going to show you how to use Lightroom to optimize images for the web so that you can get the best quality and sized images for your site.
+As we mentioned earlier in this article, being proactive and actually optimizing images before you upload them to the web is the best solution for preventing slow loading and poor performing sites.
+In the following section, we are going to show you how to use Lightroom to optimize images for the web so that you can get the best quality and sized images for your site.

 TIP!
 If you want to check your image sizes before you upload them to your site to make sure they are optimized, you can check the dimensions and file sizes by inspecting the images: